cbz0410/ProjectEulerSolutions/README.md

 I have decided to solve the first 50 or so problems in different programming languages in order to expand my skill diversity as a programmer.

-Note: I did, in fact, achieve top 1% using Java (113 problems solved); however, all of my files were wiped off of my laptop after an incident at school and my solutions are now gone.

 Currently working on >>> Python

+Note: I did, in fact, achieve top 1% using Java (113 problems solved); however, all of my files were wiped off of my laptop after an incident at school.

-Here is proof of my achievements:
+Here's proof of my achievements:

 ![OnePerecentAwardMG](https://user-images.githubusercontent.com/106714582/172902709-f95face3-fb43-41cf-8219-bdb893265001.png)